Merit Scholarships for U.S. Transfer Students

 $15,000 | Merit-based | Awarded to students transferring from two-year schools

 The Phi Theta Kappa All-USA Academic Scholarship may be awarded to students transferring to Clark from two-year colleges who have been nominated to the Phi Theta Kappa/All-USA Academic Team.
-To be eligible, candidates must have a minimum 3.7 cumulative grade point average and be transferring to Clark with an associate's degree.
+To be eligible, candidates must be transferring to Clark with an associate's degree.
 Admission applications and all supporting credentials must be received by the stated deadlines.

 Segal Americorps Scholarship

 For recipients of the Segal AmeriCorps Education Award.

 Clark University will match the Segal AmeriCorps Education Award by providing a scholarship to any full-time undergraduate day student admitted into a degree program at the University.
 If a student is eligible for any other scholarship award at the University the matching award will be blended with the other scholarship award.
 Renewal of the scholarship from year to year will be in accordance with University scholarship guidelines and the student's continued eligibility for the Segal AmeriCorps Education Award.

 Clark University's commitment to community service is embodied in its motto "Challenge Convention.
 Change Our World."
 It is a commitment demonstrated on a daily basis by the work the Clark community does with our Worcester neighborhood, by the service-related internships available to our students both locally and in overseas study abroad settings, by the annual TREK program that focuses on rebuilding homes in New Orleans, and by Clark's liberal arts curriculum that focuses on ensuring that our students make a difference in their communities and in the world, regardless of their fields of study or their career choices.